BalbuenaJuan/Books/readme.markdown

 # Reads

 > :books: A list of physical books I was read, Im reading and I will read

-### If you have book recommendations for me, please create a Pull Request.
+### If you have book recommendations for me, please create a Pull Request adding a link at the end of [(http://github.com/BalbuenaJuan/Books/inbox.markdown)].

 ##State